Helen Cresswell (1934-2005)

 As can be seen from above The White Sea Horse has been published many times in many different incarnations, including in the USA.
 It is therefore easy to get hold of for British and American collectors, although may be a bit harder to find else where.
 The first edition is harder to find but is not usually very expensive.

-The hardest book of the three to find is Donkey Days which is quite rare, though usually not too expensive.
+Donkey Days which is quite rare, though usually not too expensive.